 Her literary writings have appeared in second factory #2, Cordite Poetry Review, Past simple 14, Plumwood Mountain Journal, Minarets 11, Australian Poetry Journal, and Decameron (YIP 2020).
 In 2019 she published THE Ls, a small book of experimental writing, followed by now then 2021, and soundings (Stolon Press) 2022.
 In 2016 she initiated and was one of 16 writers for Exquisite consequences (effefe.net).

-Judy Annear is author and editor of the publication The photograph and Australia (AGNSW 2015).
+She was previously editor of and writer for the publication Mnemosyne (AGNSW/Scalo 2005) on Bill Henson’s work, and the Photography collection handbook (AGNSW 2007).
+She is author and editor of the publication The photograph and Australia (AGNSW 2015).
 In 2015-16 she lectured on writing photographic histories and the importance of photographic collections both nationally and in Canada, New Zealand and Japan.